 Health & Safety Code §104420, 104495 - Tobacco-Free Campus: DISTRICT receives Tobacco Use Prevention funding to adopt and enforce a tobacco-free campus policy.
+Information about smoking cessation support programs are available and encouraged for pupils and staff.
 Health and Safety Code section 104495 prohibits smoking and use of any tobacco-related products and disposal of any tobacco-related waste within 25 feet of a school playground.
 The prohibition does not apply to a public sidewalk located within 25 feet of a playground.